moj-analytical-services/user-guidance/source/documentation/tools/airflow/instructions/dag-pipeline.md

 │   │   └── APPROVAL REQUIRED
 ```

-4. Once checks pass and PR approved by DE, please merge the PR into main
+4. Once checks pass and PR is approved in #ask-analytical-platform by the Analytical Platform Team, please merge the PR into main

 5. The code in main is then automatically deployed to the Airflow prod and dev instances